steffen-liersch/Liersch.Json/README.md

 ﻿Liersch.Json - JSON Support for .NET
 ====================================

 Liersch.Json provides support for parsing and generating JSON expressions.
-The library is written in pure C# 3.0 and should work for the most .NET platforms.
+The library is written in C# 3.0 targeting many .NET platforms.
 The following platforms are explicitly supported:

 - .NET Framework 2.0, 3.0, 3.5, 4.0, 4.5 and Mono
 - .NET Core 1.0